hamzasiraj/Flutter-Expenses-App/README.md

-# expenses App made by Hamza Siraj
+# Expenses App by Hamza Siraj

 A new Flutter project.